Airswift’s experience on global onshore wind projects

 Our dedicated team of consultants is able to support clients throughout the whole project lifecycle.
 These include engineering, construction, planning, design, procurement, development, operations and maintenance, project controls, and project management.

 Airswift’s global offices present a key advantage to our clients.
-With over 60 strategic, global offices we are equipped to deliver on key projects in the renewable energy industry.
+With over 60 strategic global offices, we are equipped to deliver the best talents in the renewable energy industry.

 The services we provide include:

 Screening qualified potential candidates

 Contingent staffing and contractor management